%20(1).jpg)

 The trigger is often someone spotting an issue as the transaction is being processed.
 It could be that the merchant notices they have keyed in the wrong amount, or the customer wants to pay with a different card.
 Depending on the payment software, there will usually be a mechanism to stop the transaction, such as a cancel button.
 In technical terms, an electronic communication is sent to the issuing bank through the merchant’s payment processing system, instructing them to reverse a transaction that was just authorized.

 If the reason for the reversal is due to an error on the part of the merchant, the reversal can be completed without the customer even being aware.
-Another benefit of a fast authorisation reversal is that the merchant does not have to account for the arrival and return of revenue on its balance sheet.
+Another benefit of a fast authorization reversal is that the merchant does not have to account for the arrival and return of revenue on its balance sheet.
 This accounting exercise becomes complex when merchants are processing high volumes of transactions.

-Once a payment has settled (and so the opportunity for an authorisation reversal has passed) the next best option is a refund reversal.
+Once a payment has settled (and so the opportunity for an authorization reversal has passed) the next best option is a refund reversal.
 In a refund reversal, the merchant returns funds to the customer’s bank.
 In purely transactional terms, a refund reversal is a completely separate activity to the original customer payment, although typically they are for the same amount of money.
 As such, the refund reversal will be subject to normal fees and settlement times.
 But in that time, a customer should be able to see a pending credit item on their bank statement.
 This should appease any measures the customer may take to contact their bank to get their money back.

 It is for the merchant to decide when to initiate a refund, and for what reasons.
 That said, without a generous refund policy the customer may initiate a chargeback request.